jtoews32/geo/README.md

-# Node.js + MySQL + REST #
+# GEO #

-A simple service with no security middleware added.
+Calls api.sunrise-sunset.org with random lat lng and finds earliest sunrise then returns the length of that day.

 # Setting up and running services-box #